LeneFischer/GST102FOSS4GLabs/module7lab/qgis2_6/Module 7 Lab.md

 3. Change Altitude to **30**
 4. Click **Run**
 5. Right click at the layername **Output file**.
 Rename to **Hill_180**
 6. Make two more Hillshades.
 Change parameter for Azimuth to 270 and 300.
 Keep the angle on 30.
-Rename the two new layers with the parametre as the first layer.
+Rename the two new layers with the parameter as the first layer.
 Remember these layers are only temporary layer.
 7. Close all Hillshade layers
-8. Choose the parametre you like the most, and run the Algorithm again.
+8. Choose the parameter you like the most, and run the Algorithm again.
 This time Output File click **...** Filename **Hillshade_xx** xx for the Azimuth value

 ![Hillshade Parameters](figures_dk/hillshade_180_30.png "Hillshade Parameters")